 If you are a driver in Pennsylvania (or anywhere for that matter), you know how complicated and confusing it can be to file a car accident claim, switch car insurance companies or simply add a person on to your policy.
 To help make things easier when dealing with your auto insurance company, we have listed some helpful tips for Pennsylvania car insurance customers below.
-Understanding these items can not only save you a lot of time and money on your auto insurance, but it will also help you be better prepared in the event of a car accident.
+Compare car insurance quotes from companies in Pennsylvania to find the best rate.

 1. How your Pennsylvania car insurance company determines your car's value after it has been declared a "total loss".

 When totaling your car, your insurance company's goal is to help you find a new car within the same market.
 To do this, car insurance companies use three different methods for determining the value of the car declared a total loss, such as: